xdmushui/partner-center-sdk/develop/get-a-customer-subscription-s-usage-records.md

 ---
 title: Get all subscription usage records for a customer
-description: How to get a susbcription usage records for a customer of a specific Azure service or resource during the current billing period. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 09/17/2019 ms.localizationpriority: medium
+description: How to get susbcription usage records for a customer of a specific Azure service or resource during the current billing period. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 09/17/2019 ms.localizationpriority: medium
 ---

-# Get a usage summary for all of a customer's subscriptions
+# Get susbcription usage records for a customer

 Applies to: